dani007200964/Viking-Skull-Lamp/docs/markdown_pages/pcb_assembly.md

 @section schematic Schematics

-This section explains the different modules ant their job on the panel.
+This section explains the different modules and their job on the panel.
 You can skip this part if you are not interested in circuit design.

 \htmlonly